ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 ###Install

-All necessary files required to run the benchmark are saved to the 'dist/' folder.
+All necessary files required to run the benchmark are saved to folder: 'dist/'.
 The benchmark can be started from there or can be moved to a new location.
 Optionally, additinal reference datasets can be added - they can be dowloaded from https://github.com/ldbc/ldbc_spb_optional_datasets.
 All files should be unzipped in folder 'data/datasets/'

 ###Configure